-DIRXML_SKIP_FSYNC=true # Added manually to skip file system flush export DIRXML_SKIP_FSYNC # Added manually to skip file system flush sh, remove the environment variable setting and then restart eDirectory.
+DIRXML_SKIP_FSYNC=true # Added manually to skip file system flush export DIRXML_SKIP_FSYNC # Added manually to skip file system flush

+To turn on the file system flush, remove the environment variable setting and then restart eDirectory.
 If you have set the environment variables in the pre-ndsd script, remove them and then restart eDirectory.